DimitriosDiakoloukas/Anomaly_Detection_NAB/README.md

 - pyemma

 ## Dataset
 The project uses a real-world dataset containing time-series data of ambient temperature system readings.
 The dataset is provided in a ZIP archive, and it is read into a pandas DataFrame for further processing and analysis.
+The dataset is downloaded from Kaggle (Numenta Anomaly Benchmark (NAB)).

 ## Techniques Implemented
 1. **K-Means Clustering Anomaly Detection:** K-Means clustering is used to group data points into clusters, and the distance to cluster centroids is used as an anomaly score to detect outliers.